Little Langdale: Mining

 Little Langdale has been heavily mined and quarried over the last several hundred years particularly for copper and slate although there is little activity there at present.
 Workings in the vicinity include the extensive slate quarries at Hodge Close, Tilberthwaite and the mines on the southern slopes of Wetherlam.
 A nearby mine at Hawk Rigg possibly dates from the Elizabethan era and it was reported in 1709 that iron ore was mined in the area.
 Slate mining particularly boomed in the area in the Victorian Era after the introduction of compressed air drills for making the blast holes, and continued until the introduction of high quality bricks for building.

 The rock in the valley is generally Borrowdale tuff and rhyolite with andesite sills with areas of slate, particularly to the south.

 Cathedral Quarries

-Cathedral Quarries (Grid NY308028), a set of disused inter-linked quarries for green slate, is above the valley in Atkinson Coppice.
+Cathedral Quarries (Grid NY308028), a set of disused interlinked quarries for green slate, is above the valley in Atkinson Coppice.
 The quarry site is now managed by the National Trust and can be entered by the public.
 It features various chambers and tunnels, including one which is 400 ft long.
 The quarry's main attraction, 'The Cathedral', is a high main chamber 40 feet (12 metres) high, lit by two windows with a huge rock pillar supporting the roof.
 Some of the quarry smaller chambers are closed off for safety or have already collapsed.